 The majority of collections are revisions of currently approved surveys and the revisions in many cases are based upon client feedback.
 For many of the revised collections, the primary changes pertain to the removal of questions.
 New collections have been pilot-tested with ITA staff and between 3-4 clients.

-Questionnaire construction is one of the most critical stages in the survey development process so a great deal of thought has gone into the design issues involved (e.g. development and pretesting) regarding the ITA user satisfaction surveys.
-In order to prevent the resulting data from being seriously misleading, ITA has worked with the appropriate program and field staff within the organization to make sure that the concepts are clearly defined and survey questions unambiguously phrased.
-Furthermore, designing a suitable questionnaire requires attention be given to its length and the order in which questions are asked – long questionnaires are apt to induce respondent fatigue and errors arising from inattention, incomplete answers, and refusals.
-In addition to making sure that the questionnaires are the suitable length, all questions in the surveys have been pretested to ensure that they are understood by the respondents and do not adversely affect survey cooperation.
-Many of the surveys are based on a modified version of a proven survey instrument.
-The core of the surveys will entail questions of customer satisfaction and perception of quality of export assistance programs provided by ITA.
-In most cases, surveys are tested on ITA staff who use or are familiar with the programs and reviewed in the context of training by survey-design experts.
-ITA also tests on fewer than 10 external clients whenever appropriate.

 5. Provide the name and telephone number of individuals consulted on the statistical aspects of the design, and the name of the agency unit, contractor(s), grantee(s), or other person(s) who will actually collect and/or analyze the information for the agency.

-Susan Crawford reviewed the research methodology based upon her graduate level academic training and her private sector quantitative research experience.
+Susan Crawford reviewed the research methodology based upon her graduate level academic training and her private sector quantitative research experience with TNS, a leading international marketing research firm.
 She can be reached at the Commercial Service at 202-482-2050.
 The Commercial Service’s Customer Relationship Management Unit will collect and analyze the data.